elastic/integrations/packages/syslog_router/docs/README.md

 - `_conf.use_decode_cef`: If set to `true`, the `decode_cef` processor will be used.
 If the desired value is `false`, this field can be omitted.
 This field will be automatically removed if set to `true`.
 - `_conf.use_syslog`: If set to `true`, the `syslog` processor will be used.
 If the desired value is `false`, this field can be omitted.
 This field will be automatically removed if set to `true`.
 - If an integration requires additional configuration, it may be provided in the `add_fields` processor.

+## Compatability

+Out of the box, the Syslog Router integration supports matching events from a number of integrations.
+Assets from these integrations must still be installed for events to be properly indexed (see **Setup** above).

+**DISCLAIMER**: Due to subtle differences in how devices can emit syslog events, the patterns provided by default with the Syslog Router integration may not work in all cases.
+Some integrations may not be listed here, even though they support syslog events.
+In these cases, patterns would either prove too complex or could overlap with patterns from other integrations, resulting in negative impacts on performance or accuracy in matching events to integrations.

+- Arista NG Firewall
+- Check Point
+- Cisco ASA
+- Cisco FTD
+- Cisco ISE
+- Cisco Secure Email Gateway
+- Citrix WAF
+- Fortinet FortiEDR
+- Fortinet FortiGate
+- Fortinet FortiMail
+- Fortinet FortiManager
+- Fortinet FortiProxy
+- Imperva SecureSphere
+- Iptables
+- Juniper SRX
+- Palo Alto Next-Gen Firewall
+- QNAP NAS
+- Snort
+- Sonicwall Firewall
+- Sophos XG
+- Stormshield